Visionquest-Development/pegasus/README.md

-The inc folder is for third party frameworks that might needs upgrades in the future.
+The inc folder is for third party frameworks that might need upgrades in the future.